parkerdavis1/agave-portfolio/content/blog/htmz/htmz.md

 tags:
     - html
     - javascript
+    - htmz
 draft: true
 eleventyExcludeFromCollections: false
 ---

-I came across [htmz](https://leanrada.com/htmz/) this week and think its a really fun and clever way to swap HTML fragments without full page reloads using a super minimal script (~166 bytes).
-Check out the [documentation/landing page](https://leanrada.com/htmz/) and enjoy all the little winks and nods Lean peppers in.
+I came across [htmz](https://leanrada.com/htmz/) this week and after a few chuckles reading through the landing page I was excited to try it out.
+Its a really fun and clever way to swap HTML fragments without full page reloads using a super minimal script (~166 bytes).

+This is essentially all there is to it:

 ```html
 <iframe